 This course will explore a topic not covered in regular offerings.
 May be taken more than once with specific content.
 Consult the fall and spring course schedule for specific topics offered.
-Prerequisite: ECON-101 or ECON-102 (ATTR: ARTS or BUS)
+Prerequisite: ECON-101 and ECON-102.
+(ATTR: ARTS or BUS)